8 Digital Marketing KPIs You Need to Know

 Social media engagement metrics include results like follows, likes/reactions, comments, and shares across your social media accounts (Facebook, Twitter, Instagram, LinkedIn, etc).

 Social media engagement is a measure of your organization’s reach on social media and how it impacts brand awareness in the markets you serve.
+Each social media KPI that you track helps you tweak and get the most from your campaigns.

 An online reputation management software tool can help you keep track of mentions of your company, brand, or products that appear on social media.
+These free tools are a valuable addition to any business that wants to improve their digital strategy.

 8) Unique Visitors